R-Retr0-0/ChatBox/README.txt

 To do port forwarding on a specific port you need to:

 1) open your browser and access your router panel on 192.168.1.0 or 192.168.1.1
-2) add the username and password (wich you can find behind your router (where's the wifi password as well))
+2) access with the username and password of your router
 3) search the section called Port Forwarding, NAT or Virtual Server and add a new rule:

 # External/Internal Port: Enter the port used by your script (e.g., 5000).